Google Pixelbook Go full review

 As for rival Chromebooks, the Asus Chromebook Flip C434TA comes with the same processor options and screen as the Pixelbook Go, but comes in a little cheaper, starting from £599.
 In general, most other Chromebooks that aren’t made by Google in our top ten list come in under £600.
 However, the Pixelbook merits that slight step up in price for its killer battery, simple OS and high-end design.

-All in all, we’d recommend the first two options for the best bang for your buck.
+All in all, we’d recommend the two entry-level options, which offer the best bang for your buck.

-If you’re on the search for a Chromebook that’s easy to use, long-lasting and well-designed then you should absolutely consider Pixelbook Go.
-It’s an all-rounder, and outperforms other Chromebooks in numerous areas.
+If you’re on the search for a Chromebook that’s easy to use, long-lasting and well-designed then you should absolutely consider the Pixelbook Go.
+It’s an all-rounder and outperforms other Chromebooks in numerous areas.

 Nonetheless, there’s no denying that the Pixelbook Go should be at the top of your list for consideration if you’re on the search for a new Chromebook.